csy1983/node-service-discovery-kit/README.md

 # node-service-discovery-kit
-A collection of service discovery methods (e.g., bonjour, mqtt) for Node.js.
+A collection of service discovery methods for Node.js and provide a class to make use of them.